Property Owners Withstanding ETJ Retractions

 Counsel Litigates

-Cobb & Gervasi PLLC files and prosecutes your case in federal court.
+Cobb & Gervasi files and prosecutes your case in federal court.
 You stay informed through POWER at every stage of the proceedings.

 You Decide on Settlement